top of page

 Our Vision

-All children – particularly African American children – have access to the highest quality mathematics education that empowers them to gain the self-confidence, enthusiasm, and endurance
+The vision of the Benjamin Banneker Association is that all Black children have access to the highest quality mathematics education that empowers them to gain the self-confidence, joy, and resilience needed to succeed in mathematics and to transform themselves and their communities.

 Our History

-The Benjamin Banneker Association (BBA) was founded by seven insightful, concerned, and courageous African-American mathematics educators.
-Benjamin Dudley, Edgar Edwards, Jr., William Greer, Harriett Haynes, Marie Jernigan, Genevieve Knight, and Dorothy Strong decided that there was a significant need for a forum to discuss the success and problems of the learning and teaching of mathematics concerning African-American children. learning and teaching of mathematics concerning African-American children.
+The Benjamin Banneker Association (BBA) was founded in 1986 by seven insightful, concerned, and courageous African-American mathematics educators.
+Benjamin Dudley, Edgar Edwards, Jr., William Greer, Harriett Haynes, Marie Jernigan, Genevieve Knight, and Dorothy Strong decided that there was a significant need for a forum to discuss the success and problems of the learning and teaching of mathematics concerning Black children.
 The initial activities were in an Interaction Laboratory and a Breakfast in conjunction with NCTM Annual Meeting in Washington, D.C., in 1986.

 1focus.jpg